GreenRiver355FullStackWebDevelopment/355-props-RMarx1456/README.md

 2. Create a Presentational Component

-- Create a new file called Restaurant
+- Create a new file called Restaurant.js
 - Within it create a function called Restaurant that returns a div
 - Export the function